Menu

 Our suppliers source materials and components on our behalf and provide us with scope and transaction certificates, verified by an approved governing body to certify that this product has met all requirements of the GRS or RCS standard.
 George does not directly financially contribute to these organisations as part of the above process.
 This is in relation to the recycled fibres of this item only.

-A minimum of 25% of the polyester used within this product, is derived from recycled PET bottles.
-This is certified by either Global Recycle Standard (GRS) or Recycle Claim Standard (RCS).
+A minimum of 30% of the polyester used within this product, is derived from recycled PET bottles -This is certified by either Global Recycle Standard (GRS) or Recycle Claim Standard (RCS).

-Polyester is a synthetic fibre made from crude oil, using virgin polyester creates demand for fossil fuel extraction.
-This polyester is created using post-consumer plastic bottles which are melted down to form PET chips.
+Recycled polyester can be made using post-consumer plastic bottles which are melted down to form PET chips.
 These chips are used to create new fibre which is then spun into yarn and in turn made into new fabric.

 Our suppliers can use several independent parties to verify their transactions and provide them with the certification we require.